meichthys/foss_note_apps/features.md

 ## Docker

-Does the project provide a docker image?
+Does the project provide a docker image that deploys the app?
 Are there example docker-compose deployments?

 ## Encryption